-If you’re a PC user and want a simple solution for free, check out EXIF Date Changer.
-With this tool you can change the Date Taken in EXIF metadata as well as the Date Created and Date Modified in your operating system.
+If you’re a PC user and want a simple solution for free, check out EXIF Date Changer; with this tool you can change the EXIF metadata as well as the Date Created and Date Modified for your operating system.
 Of course, you have to know when the photo was taken.
 If not, you’ll have to guess to the best of your abilities.

 Sorting Your Photos Accurately

-If you have the correct dates embedded in your photos, they should sort correctly in most places (most programs and services sort by EXIF Date Taken.
-However, if you’d like to sort in your Mac Finder, you can use A Better Finder Attributes to replace the operating system Creation Date with the Date Taken from the EXIF metadata, and thereby overcome the sorting problem.
-Then you can sort your photos based on the Creation Date (which then actually becomes the Date Taken).
+If you have the correct dates embedded in your photos, they should sort correctly in most places (most programs and services sort by EXIF Date Time Original (a.k.a.
+Date Taken).
+However, if you’d like to sort in your Mac Finder, you can use A Better Finder Attributes to replace the operating system Creation Date with the date from the EXIF metadata, and thereby overcome the sorting problem.
+Then you can sort your photos based on the Creation Date (which then actually becomes the date the photos were taken).

-In some cases, you might want to copy the Date Taken (from the EXIF metadata) and insert it into the file names of your photos.
+In some cases, you might want to copy the Date Time Original from the EXIF metadata and insert it into the file names of your photos.
 This is something that you can do with A Better Finder Rename tool (made by the same good people who brought you Big Mean Folder Machine), and many other good photo programs.

 Bonus Tip: If you’re a frequent traveler or planning to go on a multi-stop trip, take a photo of the local date and time whenever you’re in a new time zone.
 That can help you to cross check for accuracy later on, and let you make the relative additions/subtractions more easily.